-I have burned many DVDs doing the time I was working with optical media, but have since moved on to using hard disks and USB memory sticks for most things.
-I only burn DVD's when it is not possible for people to avoid using DVD players.
+I have burned many DVDs doing the time I was working with optical media (CDs & DVDs), but I have since moved on to using hard disks and USB memory sticks for most things.
+I only burn DVD's when it is not possible for people to avoid using DVD players, and I think I have developed a hate-relationship towards dedicated players, due to their poor support for burned media.

-The compatibility problems I have had with DVDs annoy me, to such a degree, that I refuse burning DVDs for certain people, since there's a risk they will come back, blaming me if their DVD player, for whatever reason, will not play the DVD.
+The compatibility problems I have had with DVDs has annoyed me, to such a degree, that I refuse burning DVDs for certain people, since there is a risk they will come back, blaming me if their broken DVD player, for whatever reason, will not play the DVD.
+Usually they will argue: "it is working with commercial DVDs".

 The problem is with commercial players, that the format of burned disks is very poorly supported, and it will often lag and stutter, or even flat out not read the DVDs.
-We have different DVD media standards, there are +r and -r, and neither of them seems to work equally well in all DVD players.
-This is while commercial disks will play in most players.
+On top of this, we also have different DVD media standards, there is +r and -r, and neither of them seems to work equally well in all DVD players.
+This is while commercial disks will usually play just fine in most players.

-The reason for this situation is likely that most commercial disks are not burned, but rather pressed from a Glass Master.
+The reason for this situation is, most commercial disks are not burned, but rather pressed from a Glass Master.
+The process is also known as replication.
 So this is why you can play almost all commercial disks, given that they have the right region code (which is another reason not to buy DVD players).

-This is a hard question to answer without knowing which player you have.
+Without knowing which kind of player the media is going to be played on, this can actually be hard.
+There is no "one-size-fits-all" solution to the problem.
 You should ask the company or read the manuel for the player that you are targeting.
-It's unfortunate, but there is no guarantee that your burned DVDs or blue ray discs will work on all players, not even if the player claims support for your burned discs.
+It is unfortunate, but there is no guarantee that your burned DVDs or blue ray discs will work on all players, not even if the player claims support for your burned discs.

 Rest assured, however, that you most likely have done nothing wrong.
 The problem is with the player.
 This is not rocket science after all.
 Having that said, here is what you can do to greatly improve compatibility with DVD players.